Feeling down after bombing a job application aptitude test? You're not alone

 Conclusion: There's more to talent than test scores

-Here’s the crux of the problem: aptitude tests promise objectivity, but their narrow focus means you might be missing out on exceptional candidates who don’t fit the test format.
+Here's the crux of the problem: aptitude tests promise objectivity, but their narrow focus means you might be missing out on exceptional candidates who don't fit the test format.
+Harvard Business Review analysis confirms that over-reliance on standardized assessments can systematically exclude diverse talent.

 If the test is your only lens, you're not evaluating the candidate's full potential.
 You're evaluating how well they can navigate the test itself.
 And the more we rely on these tests as the first step, the more we lose out on diverse talent pools.

-For candidates: don’t let a test score define you.
+For candidates: don't let a test score define you.
 Your skills, creativity, and real-world problem-solving ability matter far more than a single assessment.
+Psychological research supports that job performance depends on multiple factors beyond what any single test can measure.

 For companies: it's time to rethink how we define and measure talent.
 By using aptitude tests as part of a broader, more thoughtful strategy, we can build hiring processes that are both fair and effective—and make sure we're not missing out on the very best people.